Works in any phone browserNo appNo installFree to start

 Squamous cell carcinoma (SCC) develops in the squamous cells that make up the middle and outer layers of your skin.
 It's the second most common skin cancer after basal cell carcinoma, with over 1 million cases diagnosed annually in the US.

 Unlike BCC, SCC can be more aggressive and has the potential to spread to lymph nodes and other organs if left untreated.
-This makes early detection particularly important.
+This is why early detection matters — a small SCC caught early is almost always curable with simple surgery.

 Warning Signs of SCC